dmorse/pscfpp/README.md

-The CPU-based pseudo-spectral solver for periodic microstructures is similar in most respects to the existing PSCF Fortran program, and provides very similar performance.
-Like the Fortran program, it allows the user to search for a solution with a specified space group symmetry.
+The CPU-based pseudo-spectral solver for periodic microstructures is similar in most respects to the existing PSCF Fortran program, and provides similar level of performance.
+Like the Fortran program, it allows the user to search for a solution with any specified crystal system and space group symmetry, and provides efficient algorithms to relax the unit cell parameters so as to minimize the free energy.
-The new program can read and write the same file formats for representing a field in terms of symmetry-adapted basis functions as those used by the PSCF Fortran program, and provides very similar perfomance.
-The new code does, however, still lack a few features of the original Fortran code.
-Currently, the most important missing features are the absence of the "sweep" continuation feature and the lack of specialized code to simulate point-particle solvents.
-The CPU programs for solving 1, 2 and 3 dimensionally periodic structures are named pscf_pc1d, pscf_pc2d and pscf_pc3d, respectively, where "pc" stands for "periodic CPU".
+The new code can read and write the same file formats for representing a field in terms of symmetry-adapted basis functions as those used by the PSCF Fortran program.
+Currently, the most important features of the Fortran code that have not yet been reimplemented in the new codes are the "sweep" continuation feature and specialized code to represent point-particle solvents.
+Separate executables are used to solve 1, 2 and 3 dimensionally periodic structures, which are named pscf_pc1d, pscf_pc2d and pscf_pc3d, respectively.
+Here, "pc" stands for "periodic CPU".

-The GPU-accelerated pseudo-spectral solver for periodic structures is based on the same algorithms as CPU pseudo-spectral solver, but is less mature.
-The most important difference in features is that the GPU-accelerated code does yet allow the user to use symmetry -adapted basis functions to constrain the space group symmetry for the solution.
+The GPU-accelerated pseudo-spectral solver for periodic structures is based on algorithms similar to those used in the CPU pseudo-spectral solver, but is somewhat less mature.
+Like the corresponding CPU code, the GPU-accelerated code allows the use of any unit cell type, including no-orthogonal unit cells, and automatic relaxation of unit cell parameters.
+The most important difference in features is that the GPU-accelerated code does yet allow the user to use symmetry-adapted basis functions to constrain the space group symmetry of the solution.
 The GPU accelerated programs for solving 1, 2 and 3 dimensionally periodic structures are named pscf_pg1d, pscf_pg2d and pscf_pg3d,
 respectively, where "pg" stands for "periodic GPU".

 ## Getting the source code

-The pscf++ source code is maintained in the github repository
+The PSCF C++/cuda source code is maintained in the github repository

    <https://github.com/dmorse/pscfpp>.